 But who set those hopes and expectations?
 Well we did of course.
 And what did we base them on?
-Achievements that were realistic and we knew our body could definitely deliver, or just some relatively random time that we thought would be nice to achieve, or that we thought we should be able to achieve?
+Did we base them on achievements that were realistic and we knew our body could definitely deliver, or on some relatively random time that we thought would be nice to achieve, or that we thought we should be able to achieve?
 Often unfortunately it is the latter and if we’re over-optimistic with our expectations, we are possibly setting ourselves up for disappointment.

-Here’s the scenario: we’ve set ourselves a (relatively random) finish time of X (normally a nice ’round time’ such as 2 hours, 2 hours 15 minutes etc).
+Here’s the scenario: we’ve set ourselves a (relatively random) finish time of X (normally a nice ’round time’ such as 2 hours, 2 hours 15 minutes etc and possibly because we know someone 10 years older who finished in less than that, so of course it must be possible!).
 But we finish in time Y where Y is not hugely bigger than X, but it just annoyingly is.
 If only we’d run a bit quicker!
 If only we’d done a bit more training!
 If only we’d not eaten that bar of chocolate the day before!
 If only we were a better runner!
 And so on.

 All too often it’s easy to focus on the negatives and beat ourselves up, but let’s start with some of the positives of completing a half marathon, regardless of pace and finish time:

 1. You had the guts to register for the event in the first place.
 There doesn’t seem to be many definitive stats out there, but according to one source (https://runrepeat.com/running-statistics), 2.1 million people entered half marathon events in 2018.
 Compare that with a world population of 7.6 billion, and you can see you are in a very elite group of people (less than 0.03% of the population).